Slongboro/airport2/jasmine-standalone-3.5.0 2/README.md

 - Added takeoff test to the feature tests, failing as takeoff doesn't exist yet
 - Added takeoff to the unit test which is failing for the same reason as the feature test
+- Added the function for take off and to take a plane out of the planes array

 As an air traffic controller
 To ensure safety
 I want to prevent takeoff when weather is stormy

 As an air traffic controller
 To ensure safety